hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu-docs.md

             </td>
             <td>
-                Move Nicolas Massart and Roland Tyler, who are no longer part of the documentation team, to emeritus doc maintainer status.
+                 Added a note in the min-block-occupancy-ratio section that it is ignored for PoS.
+ Issue #1344
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-06-26 23:35:20 +0000 UTC
+        Created At 2023-07-01 13:24:43 +0000 UTC
     </div>
 </div>